-When you use WPML to build multilingual WordPress sites, WPML will add hreflang as close as possible to the beginning of the
+When you use WPML to build multilingual WordPress sites, WPML will add hreflang to the HTML header as close as possible to the beginning of the

 The option to display the hreflang link attributes at lower priority is a fallback, which is useful if some themes trigger WPML initialization too early.
 In addition to the position of these tags in the header, you can control the language/locale codes that WPML will output in the tags.